geerlingguy/beast-challenge/README.md

 Visit the app at http://127.0.0.1:5000

+### Production Deployment

+TODO: Basically run `docker-compose up -d` in this directory, and it will spin up the environment.

 ## The Button app

 TODO: Same as above, but add `-p 5005` and access at http://127.0.0.1:5005